yourpurebredpuppy logo

 5. The strong temperament.
 The best Australian Cattle Dogs are versatile working dogs, capable of learning a great deal.
 But they have an independent mind of their own and are not pushovers to raise and train.
 They can be manipulative, and many are obstinate and dominant (they want to be the boss) and will make you prove that you can make them do things.

 To teach your Cattle Dog to listen to you, "Respect Training" is mandatory.
-Read my free online training programs.
+My Australian Cattle Dog Training Page discusses the program you need.

 6. Shedding.
 For such a shorthaired dog, Australian Cattle Dogs shed much more than you might think.
 Their short coarse hairs stick tenaciously to clothing and furnishings.